joachimvandekerckhove/cogs-205b/500-metropolis/assignment.md

              **otherwise set** $\theta^{(i)} \leftarrow \theta^{(i-1)}$
 6. **Set** $i \leftarrow i + 1$. **If** $i \leq R$, **return** to Step 3, **otherwise halt**

+We then compute the mean, variance, standard deviation, etc. of the sampled $\theta$ values.
+Remember to discard the first $B$ samples, where $B$ is the burn-in, before calculating summary statistics.

 ## Specific log-posterior functions

 The application is in the domain of reaction time (RT) analysis.
 I have written a class, `final.getFinalData`, that simulates data for you.
 The RT data come from a simulated experiment with a single participant, three conditions, and 512 reaction time data points per condition: